-In Tarituba, small-scale fisheries and recreational fisheries traditionally took place inside Tamoios Ecological Station, which is a no-take Protected Area (PA).
+In Tarituba, the main fishing spots are inside Tamoios Ecological Station, which is a no-take Protected Area (PA).
 Tamoios Ecological Station was established in 1990 as a compensatory measure for the nuclear power plant of Angra dos Reis, but was only implemented in 2008.
-The PA has generated serious conflicts between fishers and the PA managers, because Tamoios Ecological Station was created in a top-down manner, restricting local livelihoods^{2,3}.
+The PA has generated serious conflicts between fishers and the PA managers, because Tamoios Ecological Station was created in a top-down manner, restricting local livelihoods^(2,3).

-Praia do Sono is located inside the Juatinga State Ecological Reserve (REEJ), created in 1992 to protect the Atlantic Forest and Caicara living inside this The communities area.
-"Ecological Reserve" is not a category currently recognized within Brazil's National System of Protected Areas established by law in 2000 (SNUC), hence REEJ is currently under a reclassification process.
+Praia do Sono is located inside the Juatinga Ecological Reserve (REJ), created in 1992 to protect the Atlantic Forest and Caiçara communities living inside this area.
+The "Ecological Reserve" is not a category currently recognized within Brazil's National System of Protected Areas established by law in 2000 (SNUC), hence REJ is currently under a reclassification process.
 This reclassification will affect Praia do Sono, as it will either fall under a more restrictive management system or lead to an arrangement that allows for sustainable resource use.
-The Atlantic Forest is an important source of resources (despite their use inside the REEJ has been prohibited over the past decades).
-Many community members possess valuable local ecological knowledge about its wildlife.
+The Atlantic Forest is an important source of resources; many community members possess valuable local ecological knowledge about its wildlife.
 The Atlantic Forest's potential in provisioning aesthetic or tourism services, as well as the use of non-timber forest products, makes it vulnerable to change.

-In 2010, a participatory assessment of the sustainability of Trindade fisheries was conducted by a local NGO to support a fisheries agreement between the Serra da Bocaina National Park and small-scale fishers in the scope of the Bocaina Mosaic Council6 (council which oversees conservation efforts).
+In 2010, a participatory assessment of the sustainability of Trindade fisheries was conducted by a local NGO to support a fisheries agreement between the Serra da Bocaina National Park and small-scale fishers in the scope of the Bocaina Mosaic Council(6) (council which oversees conservation efforts).
 The head of the park did not legitimate this initiative because fisheries in Trindade were not a priority in the park's management agenda.
-Eventually, the final report of the Trindade fisheries assessment was not acknowledged by the head of the park and the council of the Mosaic did not take action resulting from the assessment.
-The lack of acknowledgement of the Trindade fisheries in the final report has generated uncertainty among fishers, a lack of confidence in the Mosaic's council, and intensified conflict between fishers and the park^{6,7}.
+Eventually, the final report of Trindade fisheries assessment was not the acknowledged by the head of the park and the council of the Mosaic did not take action resulting from the assessment.
+The lack of acknowledgement of the Trindade fisheries in the final report has generated uncertainty among fishers, a lack of confidence in the Mosaic's council, and intensified conflict between fishers and the park^(6,7).

 In the consultative Council of the park, one of the priorities of the current officers is tourism within the protected area, in a partnership with a community-based organization that is led by local tourism boat-owners and fishers.
 However, the communication between community leaders and managers during the meetings is unidirectional and controlled by the PA managers.
 Community members do not understand the rules governing the PAs and attribute this difficulty to the lack of access to information and little dialogue with managers.
 Since 2010, fishers and community leaders from Trindade are seeking to build arenas to discuss problems related to the restrictions of the park over the land and marine areas of the PA, with the Park head.
-These initiatives include their participation in (i) the review of the Management Plan of the Park, (ii) building agreements related to tourism activities done inside the marine area of the Park, and (iii) the negotiation to build an agreement to control fisheries inside the marine portion of the Park^{5,6,7}.
+These initiatives include their participation in (i) the review of the Management Plan of the Park, (ii) building agreements related to tourism activities done inside the marine area of the Park, and (iii) the negotiation to build an agreement to control fisheries inside the marine portion of the Park^(5,6,7).